vkotu/Frontend-DD-Project-master/README.md

   * [`qknudsen`](https://github.com/qknudsen) (GitHub), [`quintin.knudsen`](https://gitlab.com/quintin.knudsen) (Gitlab)
   * [`jessyes`](https://github.com/jessyes) (GitHub)
   * [`ifsred`](https://github.com/ifsred) (GitHub/GitLab)
-4. Send an email back to recruiting to ensure that we have a link/access to the repo.
+4. Send an email back to ensure that we have a link/access to the repo.
 5. We'll review and get back to you soon!

 ## Extra notes